orion-mp/orion-mp.github.io/index.md

 ---

 # Who are we?
 Deis Robotics is a club team at Brandeis University.
 We're a diverse group of students connected by a common interest in robotics.
-Right now, we're really active in the exciting sport of Combat Robotics, and we've attended a number of events at Norwalk Havoc Robotics Leage ([NHRL](https://www.nhrl.io/))
+Right now, we're really active in the exciting sport of Combat Robotics, and we've attended a number of events at Norwalk Havoc Robotics Leage ([NHRL](https://www.nhrl.io/)) under the team name DEISy Robotics.

 ## What can you find in this website?